rouanw/brewpack/README.md

 This can also be really handy for sharing a team setup.
 Imagine you join the Platform team at FunCorp:

 `brewpack install --repo funcorp/platform`

+## `brewpack init`

+Run `brewpack init` to create a new `packages.yml` file in your current directory.
+If you've already been using Homebrew, it will include the formulae you already have installed.